zcyc/soon-screen-recorder/README.md

 - **Chrome/Edge**: Full support with optimal performance
 - **Firefox**: Full support with slightly reduced performance
-- **Safari**: Basic support (some recording limitations)
+- **Safari**: Partial support (some recording features limited)
-- **Mobile Browsers**: Limited screen recording support

-## 📱 Responsive Design

-The application is fully responsive and optimized for:
-- **Desktop**: Full-featured experience with large video previews
-- **Tablet**: Adapted interface with touch-friendly controls
-- **Mobile**: Streamlined UI focusing on video playback and management

-## 🔒 Security Features

-- Appwrite-based authentication with secure session management
-- Protected routes with authentication middleware
-- Activity logging for security monitoring
-- File upload validation and size limits
-- XSS protection with proper content sanitization
-- OAuth support (GitHub) for enhanced security

-## 🚀 Deployment

-The application is configured for deployment on various platforms:

-- **Vercel**: Optimal with zero configuration
-- **Netlify**: Supports with build adaptations
-- **Railway/Render**: Full-stack deployment with database
-- **Docker**: Containerization support available

 ## 📄 License

-This project is licensed under the MIT License.
-See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 🆘 Support
+## 📧 Support

-If you encounter any issues or have questions:
+For support and questions:
+- Create an issue on GitHub
+- Join our community discussions
-1. Check the existing issues on GitHub
+- Check the troubleshooting section above
-2. Create a new issue with detailed information
-3. Include browser version, OS, and steps to reproduce

 ---

-**Built with ❤️ using Next.js and modern web technologies**
+Built with ❤️ using Next.js and Appwrite